ayushappsupport/VendingMachine/README.md

 Health Check : http://localhost:8080/actuator/health

-All the Details to run the API either through postman or interactive test suite  are mentioned in the document "Vending_Machine_RunThrough_Document".
+All the Details to run the API either through postman or interactive test suite  are mentioned in the document **"Vending_Machine_RunThrough_Document.docx"**.
 Please refer to the document.

 Notes: